IvS-Asteroseismology/c3po/README.md

 pip install -r ./requirements.txt
 ```

 You can then simply run `Model_star.py` once you have set all the correct paths in this file.
 The neural network modules are relatively large.
-If your system cannot handle it, you can try to load only a few of the `C-3PO_Zext_npg15-91_P_*.h5` modules.
+If your system cannot handle this, you can try to load only a few of the `C-3PO_Zext_npg15-91_P_*.h5` modules.

+An online tutorial on asteroseismic modelling with `C-3PO` that I gave at the TASC6/KASC13 conference can be found [here](https://www.youtube.com/watch?v=0WBb-qwNsWs).